About the project

 Ichimura’s next project has developed from her relationship with a fellow homeless woman, Ms. Koyama, who died in 2013.
 Ms. Koyama kept a journal for decades and left a number of notebooks filled with her personal views.
 Although she never showed her journal to anyone during her lifetime, it reveals her personal struggles as well as common difficulties a woman faces in society.
 It sheds light on social problems that can well be applicable to other parts of the globalised world.
 Ichimura has started workshops and research to transcribe Ms. Koyama’s journal.
 Through this application, the Blue Tent Village project seeks financial support in order to publish the outcome of research in Japanese, English and Chinese and to organise reading sessions, talks, and a play based on Ms. Koyama’s journal at various public spaces involving both homeless and non-homeless people.
 This project will make us realise the possibility of another creative way of living.

 About the artist

 Misako Ichimura has been living in the Blue Tent Village, a homeless community at Yoyogi Park in Tokyo, since 2003.
 Her doubt on the capitalist system based on private property led her to live in the Village.
 Ichimura’s practice is situated in between art and activism on feminism and urban politics.
-She actively organises collaborative projects both in and outside of the Blue Tent Village, and participates in projects in Japan and abroad.
+She actively organizes collaborative projects both in and outside of the Blue Tent Village and participates in projects in Japan and abroad.